Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scholars have deciphered a papyrus fragment containing part of the "Infancy Gospel of Thomas," which tells stories about Jesus' childhood.

 Written in Greek, the papyrus fragment dates to the fourth or fifth century, making it the earliest surviving copy of the gospel, the scholars write in a new paper published in the journal Zeitschrift für Papyrologie und Epigraphik.
-Other copies of the gospel also exist, but they date to later times.
+Other copies of the gospel also exist, but they date from later.
 Churches did not include the gospel in the Bible.

 Scholars generally believe that the Infancy Gospel of Thomas was originally composed in the second century.
 Part of the reason is because some of the stories told in the gospel sound similar to stories written by second-century Christian authors.